pecyanko/novelpost/README.md

 | name               | string | null: false |

 #### Association
-- belongs_to :novel
+- has_many :novel
-- belongs_to :favorite
+- has_many :favorite
+- has_many :user